Key elements of Refn’s The Neon Demon recipe: fetishism, homosexuality, necrophilia and a bit of the ol’ ultra violence!

 Winding Refn has officially transcended from art house film director into the level of auteur.
 With some of the year’s most memorizing atmospheres resulting from a combination of stunning visuals and a more bad ass than usual Cliff Martinez score, The Neon Demon had my undivided attention up until the credits dropped.

-In this morbid satire of glamour and obsession, in full Refn style; he takes us back to the hypnotic and nocturnal world of L.A. to witness the birth of
+In this morbid satire of glamour and obsession, in full Refn style, he takes us back to the hypnotic and nocturnal world of L.A. to witness the birth of a model, Jesse.